GyShinA/Unofficial-Minecraft-Server-Automatic-Installer/README.md

 # Welcome to the unnoficial minecraft server automatic installer for windows
-- I added the next server softwares:
+I added the next server softwares:
-##Purpur, Paper, Spigot, CraftBukkit
-###Now you can install them with ease!
+-Purpur
+-Paper
+-Spigot
+-CraftBukkit